Understanding Vehicle Recalls and Car Safety | Attorneys for Auto Accidents

 - Can I take action for injuries I may have suffered during vehicle recalls?

 An auto recall is a way for manufacturers to warn you that something about your vehicle presents a potential for injury or property damage.
 After the National Highway Traffic Safety Administration (NHTSA) determines a safety risk exists, they issue a recall, and manufacturers are required to fix the problem.

 - exists in a group of vehicles of the same design or manufacture

-- Complaint – Sometimes manufacturers themselves discover hazards and start the recall process willingly.
-For other manufacturers, the NHTSA or the courts kickstart the recall process.
-The latter can come as a result of consumer discovery.
-If you find a safety concern there are three ways you can report it to the NHTSA:
+Sometimes, manufacturers discover hazards and start the recall process willingly.
+For other manufacturers, the NHTSA or the courts kick-start the recall process.
+The latter can come from consumer discovery.
+If you find a safety concern, there are three ways to report it to the NHTSA:

 - Call the U.S. Department of Transportation’s Vehicle Safety Hotline: 877-421-5154 or 844-660-5805.